-In the oil and gas industry, various types of buildings, such as modules, technical buildings, and process skids, are installed on vessels, platforms, on land, and in other locations.
+In the oil and gas industry, various types of buildings, such as modules, technical buildings, and process skids, are installed on vessels, offshore platforms, on land, and in other locations.
 But how do these units get to their final destination?
 There are many stages that the project must work through, from the initial decision to add modular assets up until the buildings are installed on location.

 While every project is unique in its scope and execution, there are common steps in almost all projects.
 This article will break down the nine steps in the lifecycle of a project award for modular packages.

 The first step in the process is the development of a request for quotation or RFQ.
 The RFQ is created once an engineering or service company has been awarded the Front-End Engineering Design (FEED), or Project Award.
 Occasionally, a preliminary step before FEED, called Pre-FEED, allows engineers to determine a project’s technical and economic feasibility.

 The engineers and project managers will develop work packages for each piece of equipment, item, service, and other sections depending on the project.
 These work packages include the quantity, engineering specifications, and parameters to be met.
 From here, the individual packages are handed over to the procurement team.